LucasJMO/E6Plus/classes/Ranger.md

 This ability functions like the druid ability of the same name, except that the ranger’s effective druid level is one-half his ranger level.
 A ranger may select from the alternative lists of animal companions just as a druid can, though again his effective druid level is half his ranger level.
 Like a druid, a ranger cannot select an alternative animal if the choice would reduce his effective druid level below 1st.

-**Improved Combat Style**(Ex): A 6th level ranger who selected the archery combat style gains Manyshot, while a 6th level ranger who selected two-weapon combat gains Improved Two-Weapon Fighting.
+**Improved Combat Style**(Ex): A 6th level ranger gains Manyshot and Improved Two-Weapon Fighting.
 These feats can be gained through Improved Combat Style even if the Ranger does not meet the normal prerequisites.
-The benefit of the ranger's chosen style apply only when he wears light armor or no armor.
-He loses all benefits of his combat style while wearing medium or heavy armor.
+The benefit of the ranger's style apply only when he wears light armor or no armor.
+He loses all benefits of improved combat style while wearing medium or heavy armor.

+**Flexible Favored Enemy**: A 6th level ranger can pick any type from the favored enemy list (except one which is already his favored enemy) and gain a +2 bonus on Bluff, Listen, Sense Motive, Spot, and Survival checks when using these skills against creatures of this type.
+Likewise he gets a +2 bonus on weapon damage rolls, and a +1 to crit range against such creatures.

+By spending a week in study, he is able to change his flexible favored enemy to another type from the list.